guides you to the best local dishes & drinks in

 Good to know: Lest you think “curry” requires the inclusion of curry leaves or curry powder, it doesn’t.
 It’s just a generic term for a meat or vegetable served in a spiced gravy.

 Where: This dish varies wildly across the city.
-In the hopes of finding a typical take on this, we wandered into our own local curry house: Hason Raja (85 Southampton Row, map), a white-tableclothed restaurant named for a Bangladeshi poet, located in Bloomsbury.
+In the hopes of finding a typical take on this, we wandered into our own local curry house, near Russell Square: Hason Raja (+44 20 7242 4888; 84 Southampton Row, map), a white-tableclothed restaurant named for a Bangladeshi poet.

 When: Daily, noon-11:30pm